 The Council confirms that it has complied with the requirements under the Code to give prior scrutiny to the treasury strategy and the mid-year update.
-The Audit Committee is charged with the scrutiny of treasury management activities in Oldham and reviewed the content of this annual report at its meeting of 29 June 2021 prior to its consideration by Cabinet.
-The Committee was content to commend the report to Cabinet (to ensure full compliance with the Code for 2020/212).
+The Audit Committee is charged with the scrutiny of treasury management activities in Oldham and reviewed the content of this annual report at its meeting of 29 June 2021.
+The Committee was content to commend the report to Cabinet and Council (to ensure full compliance with the Code for 2020/21).
+Cabinet approved the report on 23 August 2021 and was content to commend the report to Council.